Denperidge/cms-cheatsheet/README.md

 # cms-cheathseet
-Boilerplate & commonly-used code is inevitable, but often enough hard to find.
-This project aims to be an appendage to developers' bug database; any amount of quick solutions, easily found & copied.
-Statically generated & minimal JavaScript to ensure it is quick in usage.
+Boilerplate & commonly-used code is inevitable, but remembering all of them out of the back of your head isn't usually an option.
+Trying to look up solutions online can lead to dead links, removed comments, and important solutions being hidden in a randomly named gist.
+This project aims to be an appendage to developers' bug databases; any amount of quick solutions, easily found & copied.
+Statically generated with minimal JavaScript usage to ensure it is quick in usage.

 This project works using [Directus](https://directus.io/) by default, but can take any JSON input.

 ## How-to
 ### Cloning & running locally